basiliscos/cpp-bredis/README.md

 compliance to redis protocol, and then it is discarded.

-It should be noted, that redis can reply back with error, which aslo correct reply, but the caller side isn't able to see it when `parsing_policy::drop_result`.
+It should be noted, that redis can reply back with error, which aslo correct reply, but the caller side isn't able to see it when `parsing_policy::drop_result` is applied.
 So, it should be used with care, when you know what your are doing.
 You have been warned.

 It is safe, however, to mix different parsing policies on the same connection,